thecodingmachine/graphqlite/website/versioned_docs/version-4.1/error_handling.md

 throw new GraphQLException("Not found", 404);
 ```

-<div class="alert alert-info">GraphQL allows to have several errors for one request.
+<div class="alert alert--info">GraphQL allows to have several errors for one request.
 If you have several
 <code>GraphQLException</code> thrown for the same request, the HTTP status code used will be the highest one.</div>

 ## Customizing the category

 By default, GraphQLite adds a "category" entry in the "extensions section".
 You can customize the category with the
 4th parameter of the constructor:

 ```php